Comparison·Jun 15, 2026·14 min read

 Floowed vs FICO Platform: Loan Decisioning, Honestly Compared

 FICO Platform is the modern decisioning suite from FICO, the company that built the credit score industry.
-Floowed is a global loan decisioning platform with native document intelligence and published pricing, built for credit officers across the full lending spectrum.
+Floowed is a global loan decisioning platform built on two products: Document Intelligence that reads and analyses any loan document at any quality, and a Decisioning Engine that runs your credit policy on that data, every application, every time.
+It is built for credit and risk teams across the full lending spectrum.
 Before anything else, two things to clear up.

 One: the FICO Score is not Floowed's competitor.
 The FICO Score is a credit score.
 Floowed is a decisioning platform.
 Floowed is score-agnostic and consumes the FICO Score, the VantageScore, CRIF scores, alternative-data scores from CredoLab or Zest or Trusting Social, internal models, or any combination.
+Bring any score or your own model and Floowed absorbs it unchanged: Floowed orchestrates, it does not compete with scoring vendors.
 FICO Platform, the decisioning suite, is a different product from the score and is what this comparison is about.

 Two: FICO Platform is a serious enterprise platform.
 We are not arguing it is bad.
 We are arguing it is built for a different buying motion.